ELEMNT ACE Wind sensor and Wahoo Wind Dynamics

 What is the wind sensor?

-ELEMNT ACE possesses a wind sensor, a front-facing air pressure sensor, enabling cyclists to measure the effects of relative air resistance in real time.
-Above a certain threshold, the ACE will present Air speed -- the speed of the air calculated from the air pressure experienced by the air pressure sensor as a function of the bike's current speed and a variety of wind conditions (headwinds, tailwinds, or the effect of drafting behind another cyclist.
+ELEMNT ACE features a wind sensor, a front-facing air pressure sensor which enables cyclists to measure the effects of relative air resistance in real time.
+When a cyclist is travelling faster than 3mph, ACE will calculate Air speed from the air pressure experienced by the wind sensor as a function of the bike's current speed and a variety of wind conditions (headwinds, tailwinds, or the effect of drafting behind another cyclist).

-Air speed = bike speed +/- ‘wind’ conditions (headwind/tailwind/drafting benefit)
+Air speed = Bike speed +/- Wind impact (headwind/tailwind/drafting benefit)

 • You are riding at 20 mph.
 (Bike speed = 20 mph).